saurabh1088/notes/iOS/Concurrency/Concurrency.md

 # Concurrency

-`GCD` and `OperationQueue` are two ways once can implement concurrency in iOS/macOS development.
+`GCD` and `OperationQueue` are two ways one can implement concurrency in iOS/macOS development.

 ## 1. GCD